HorneOnne/PixelMiner_Build_a10b0/README.md

 I'm still working on this from time to time and plan to add many features like creatures, a crafting system, inventory,...

 If you also love Minecraft like me and want to try something else I also made a Minecraft-like Inventory feel-like system.
 You can try at: https://github.com/HorneOnne/Item_Inventory_Crafting-system

+If you want to see the progress of this project from scratch, see this old version of this game: https://github.com/HorneOnne/PixelMiner-Old-Version.git

 ## Features
 - Multithreading world generation/meshing/lighting using Task Parallel Library (TPL).
 - Generation